2 Sensex stocks hit 52-week highs today; should you buy, hold or sell?

 In the case of Bajaj Finance, a host of brokerages are positive on the stock.
 Bajaj Finance has finally elevated Rajeev Jain as Vice Chairman for a period of three years.
 He remains in an executive position.
 There were concerns about the possible exit of Rajeev from Bajaj Finance, after the end of his tenure in March 2025.
 This may have posed risks associated with managing transition.

 "This has finally ended the overhang of its management change," Kotak Institutional Equities said.
-Anup Saha is promoted as Managing Director of Bajaj Finance, while Atul Jain will keep heading Bajaj Housing Finance.
+Anup Saha is promoted as Managing Director of Bajaj Finance, while Atul Jain will keep heading Bajaj Housing Finance, it said.

-Succession has been executed well, continuity of the leadership reinforces the investors’ confidence, said Sharekhan.
+The succession has been executed well, continuity of the leadership reinforces the investors’ confidence, said Sharekhan.
 The brokerage said Bajaj Finance is expected to outperform peers in terms of growth and return ratios and this makes it an interesting play in quality large cap space.

 Citi recently suggested 'Buy' on the NBFC as it raised its target price on the stock to Rs 10,200 apiece.
 BofA Securities has 'Buy' and a target of Rs 10,500 on the stock.
 CLSA sees Bajaj Finance at Rs 11,000.
 It retained its 'Outperform' rating on the scrip.
 In the case of Jefferies, the brokerage suggested a price target of Rs 9,270 on Bajaj Finance.